fraction/ssb-edit/readme.md

 npm start
 ```

-It should launch a browser window, and comes pre-configured to use the Decent network by default.
-If you already have an `.decent` folder, mvd should 'just work'.
+It should launch a browser window, and comes pre-configured to use the main ssb network by default.
+If you already have an `.ssb` folder, mvd should 'just work'.

-To use with ssb try `npm run ssb`, to launch a testnet try `npm run testnet`.
+To use with decent try `npm run decent`, to launch a testnet try `npm run testnet`.

 ### history